Learn Coding at USF CTPE's Software Engineering Bootcamp

 Custom capstone and hands-on projects

-Demonstrate your skills through hands-on projects, and graduate with a custom capstone, created with the tech stack of your choice, which will be the centerpiece of your portfolio.
+Demonstrate your skills through hands-on projects, and graduate with a professional-grade capstone, where you'll build a complete web application, which will be the centerpiece of your portfolio.
 View a description of the portfolio projects below:

 • Capstone project